 |Aid Station||Distance||Crew Access||Cutoff|

 Go Beyond Racing is cupless.
 You’ll need to bring your own cup for liquid aid at all aid stations.
 You can refill bladders and bottles too.
 Read more about what it means to be cupless.

-Aid stations are stocked with GU drink, GU gels, chips, PB&Js, gummy bears, fruit, M&Ms, cookies, crackers.
-Please bring your own aid if you have special needs.
+Aid stations are stocked with GU hydration electrolyte drink, GU gels, chips, PB&Js, gummy bears, fruit, and M&Ms. Please bring your own aid if you have special needs.